 Our products allow for users to change position.
 Only sitting or only standing is not the answer.
 Having the ability to change from sitting to standing is mandatory for an ergonomic workplace.
 This is true whether it is an assembly workbench, office cubicle or anywhere a worker is static for long periods of time.

-The Grand Stands L series base is designed to lift and lower work surfaces and to stop wherever needed over and over again for years, EVERY TIME, SAFELY.
+The Grand Stands L and V series base is designed to lift and lower work surfaces and to stop wherever needed over and over again for years, EVERY TIME, SAFELY.

-The L series has “Soft start/soft stop” technology.
+Both the L and V series has “Soft start/soft stop” technology.
 By using only solid-state relays, we protect the life of the motors while providing smooth and accurate height adjustment.
 The travel will stop exactly where the user wants it.
 There is no drift, which is common in many other systems.

-The L3 series uses Piezo technology.
+The L3 and V3 series use Piezo technology.
 Piezo technology senses the slightest interference.
 As a result, the motors stop and reverse direction.
 This is the most efficient impact detection system on the market.